Yooncw0223/Yooncw0223/README.md

-### Good morning! ☀️
+## Good morning! ☀️

-#### Introduction: 👋

-My name is Chanwoo Yoon (He/Him), a senior studying Computer Science 💻 at MIT.
-My focus is mostly on learning (ML) 🛠 and inference/predictions 📈, but I am also interested in system designs! 🔨
+My name is Chanwoo Yoon, a senior studying Computer Science 💻 at MIT.
+My focus is mostly on learning (ML) 🛠 and inference/predictions 📈, but I am also interested in system designs!

 As to my skills, I am proficient in Python, Java, C/C++, and TypeScript/JavaScript.
 I am intermediate in R, Rust, and SQL.
 I am quite a beginner in Golang!

-This is my first time actually diving deep into my GitHub page customizations, so everything is/will be at work constantly.
-If some things feel off, feel free to email me at chanwooy@mit.edu!

 #### Academics: 📝